 Steve James (Hoop Dreams)

 Individual commitment to a group effort -- that is what makes a team work, a company work, a society work, a civilization work.Vince Lombardi

 May 27, 2014

 Paul G. Allen’s Vulcan Productions and Cinelan announced a new partnership to produce and distribute a series of 20 short films by award-winning directors to drive awareness and better understanding of the U.S. economy.
-Catherine Hardwicke (Twilight), Mary Harron (American Psycho), Albert Hughes (Margin Call), James Schamus (Crouching Tiger, Hidden Dragon), Adam McKay (Anchorman 1 & 2), Bob Balaban (Gosford Park), Jon Chu (G.I.
+Catherine Hardwicke (Twilight), Mary Harron (American Psycho), Albert Hughes (The Book of Eli), James Schamus (Crouching Tiger, Hidden Dragon), Adam McKay (Anchorman 1 & 2), Bob Balaban (Gosford Park), Jon Chu (G.I.
 Joe), Barbara Kopple (Harlan County, USA), Steve James (Hoop Dreams), Morgan Spurlock (CNN’s Inside Man), and Jessica Yu (Last Call At The Oasis) are among the contributing filmmakers who will bring their unique perspective and their creative signature to the series.
 The remaining directors will be announced in the coming weeks.